How accurate is your fitness tracker or smartwatch?

 Tracking your heart rate is one of the best ways to monitor improvements in health and fitness levels, so accuracy and consistency is important.
-Our testers strap on a heart-rate monitor before hitting the treadmill walking and running, and then taking a well-deserved rest.
-We compare the readings with the data from the fitness watch or activity tracker, and calculate the percentage difference between them.
+Our testers strap on a chest belt heart-rate monitor before taking part in low intensity exercise, high intensity running and cycling and a well-deserved rest.

-Two of the activity trackers on test score just one star for heart-rate tracking.
+Plenty of the fitness trackers we've tested earn just two - or even one - star for heart-rate tracking.

 How does my smartwatch or fitness tracker calculate distance?